Michael Chowdry: Career

 Chowdry expanded his business into buying and selling landing rights at constrained airports in the early 1980s.
 In 1984, he started a company named Aeronautics Leasing, which leased passenger airplanes to major carriers such as Pan American, British Airways and Trans World Airlines.
-In 1992, Michael Chowdry founded Atlas Air which is based in Purchase, NY, valued around $ 1.39 billion, operates B747's in 46 countries and 101 cities.
+In 1992, Michael Chowdry founded Atlas Air which is based in Purchase, NY, valued around $ 1.39 billion, operates B747s in 46 countries and 101 cities.
 By 1993, Atlas Air was flying routes to Taipei and Europe, and the company went public in 1997.

 Plane crash

 On January 24, 2001, Michael Chowdry died while flying his personal Czech-made Aero L-39 Albatros jet trainer with Jeff Cole, aerospace editor of the Wall Street Journal.
-The plane crashed in Watkins, Colorado, killing both Chowdry and Cole.
-He was survived by his wife and four children.
+The crash occurred in Watkins, Colorado, killing both Chowdry and Cole.
+He was survived by his wife and two children.
 His wife Linda in 2021 published the memoir No Man's Son - A Flight from Obscurity to Fame about her late husband.